mstocco/mariostoc.co/content/traininglog/20230416-challenge2023-10weeksout.md

 2x 50 super easy to cool down.

 Trainer ~ 60 minutes.
 EASY spinning.
-On one of the TT bikes would be great.
-Which one, is up to you.
+One of the TT bikes would be great, up to you.

 ### NOTES
 Total Time: **71 Minutes** &nbsp; Swim: **3200m**